PaulShox/poda-mywork/README.md

 - Plotting of histograms and bar charts for selected variables.
 - Correlation analysis of selected variables.

+** There are sections in the Jupyter Notebook where the recommended Python coding style outlined in [PEP 8](https://peps.python.org/pep-0008/) has not been followed.
+This is particularly in relation to coding for plotting and has been done intentionally in order to avoid lengthy scrolling to view the plots.

 ## About the Dataset
 - The Palmer Penguin dataset contains data about three penguin species located on three islands (Biscoe, Dream, Torgersen) in the Palmer Archipelago, Antarctica.
 - The three penguin species are Adelie, Gentoo, and Chinstrap.